poteznyziomek/python-algorithms/README.md

 ## Summary

 The package consists of two modules `datastructures` and `algorithms`.
-The former has a `basic` submodule in which an array implementation of the List abstract data type (ADT) is given.
+The former has a `basic` submodule in which the array implementation and the singly-linked list implementation of the List abstract data type (ADT) is given.
 The `algorithms` module is currently under an overhaul.

 Additionally more theoretical notes are under preparation, which can be treated as a companion to this package.